cewing/training.python_web/source/presentations/week04.rst

 .. class:: incremental

 In fact try that now (use the real path), what do you get?

+.. class:: incremental

 What is missing?

 CGI Process Execution
 ---------------------